 The management of the Company is responsible for the preparation, presentation and integrity of the Company's financial statements and the adequacy of its internal controls.
 The Committee has reviewed the Company's audited financial statements for the year ended December 31, 2017 and has discussed the financial statements with management and with EY.
 The Audit Committee has received from EY written disclosures pursuant to Statement on Auditing Standards No. 61, Communication with Audit Committees, and has discussed those matters with EY.
-The Audit Committee has also received from EY the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and has discussed with EY its independence.
-In performance of its oversight function, the Audit Committee also monitored Company management's compliance with Section 404 of the Sarbanes-Oxley Act of 2002 by discussing with management and EY (i) management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2017 ("Management's Assessment"); and (ii) EY's opinion of the effectiveness of the Company's internal control over financial reporting as of December 31, 2017.
+The Audit Committee has also received from EY the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee also monitored Company management's compliance with Section 404 of the Sarbanes-Oxley Act of 2002 by discussing with management and EY (i) management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2017 ("Management's Assessment"); and (ii) EY's opinion of the effectiveness of the Company's internal control over financial reporting as of December 31, 2017.